 \section{Abstract}

-When sheared, granular media experience localized plastic events known as shear transformations which generate anisotropic internal stresses.
+When sheared, granular media experience localized plastic events known as shear transformations, which generate anisotropic internal stresses.
 Under strong confining pressure, the response of granular media to local force multipoles is essentially linear, resulting in quadrupolar propagated stresses.
-This can lead to additional plastic events along the direction of relative stress increase.
-Closer to the unjamming transition however, as the confining pressure and the shear modulus vanish, nonlinearities become relevant.
-Yet, the consequences of these nonlinearities on the stress response to plastic events remains poorly understood.
+This can lead to additional plastic events along the direction of increase in relative stress.
+Closer to the unjamming transition, however, as the confining pressure and the shear modulus vanish, nonlinearities become relevant.
+Yet, the consequences of these nonlinearities on the stress response to plastic events remain poorly understood.
 We show with granular dynamics simulations that this brings about an isotropization of the propagated stresses, in agreement with a previously developed continuum elastic model.
-This could significantly modify the yielding transition of weakly-jammed amorphous media, which has been conceptualized as an avalanche of such plastic events.
+This could significantly modify the yielding transition of weakly jammed amorphous media, which has been conceptualized as an avalanche of such plastic events.

 {\bf Introduction.} When subjected to large enough macroscopic shear stress, amorphous solids such as granular packings, foams, metallic glasses or toothpaste start to flow~\cite{Nicolas18,Bonn17}.
 This yielding transition originates in microscopic events where the material locally undergoes a plastic deformation~\cite{Argon79}.
 Each of these so-called shear transformations induces new microscopic stresses in its surroundings, which can then trigger further shear transformations.
-Above a critical macroscopic stress, the catastrophic accumulation of such events causes the whole material to yield and transition from a solid-like to a fluid-like behavior.
+Above a critical macroscopic stress, the catastrophic accumulation of such events is widely believed to cause the whole material to yield and transition from a solid-like to a fluid-like behavior~\cite{Divoux24}.